 Expunctions and Nondisclosure Orders

 Even if you have been acquitted of a crime or had your charges dismissed, you still have to clear your name.
 In Texas, you can get an expunction, where your records are destroyed, or a non-disclosure order, where your records are sealed.
 There are different conditions for each option.
-Scott Smith can help you navigate the process of obtaining an expunction or non-disclosure/sealing order so you can live without the burden of a record.
+Scott C. Smith can help you expunge or seal your records so you can start with a clean slate.

 Expunctions in Texas provide for the complete destruction of arrest records.

 You can usually only expunge your records if charges against you were dismissed or you were acquitted at trial.
 Although there are occasional exceptions, the state of Texas won’t expunge your records if you have been placed on probation, sentenced to a term of confinement, or fined.